Please ensure Javascript is enabled for purposes of website accessibility Academic Success Program | University of West Florida

 Academic Success Program

-Since there are many reasons why students struggle academically, our goal is to help you to identify the factors that are relevant to you and to help you address them.
-The Academic Success Program is offered in the Spring semester to first year students who find themselves on Academic Warning or Academic Probation after the fall.
-As stated in the UWF Undergraduate catalog, this structured program is required.
+Since there are many reasons why students struggle academically, our goal is to help students identify the factors that are relevant and help address them.
+As stated in the UWF Undergraduate catalog, this structured program is required in the Spring semester for first year students who find themselves on Academic Warning or Academic Probation after the fall.
 Eligible students will receive an invitation letter and email at the end of the Fall semester with additional information about program requirements.
-If you have any questions, please contact your academic advisor in First Year Advising at 850-474-3170 or email success@uwf.edu
+If you have any questions, please contact your academic advisor in First Year Advising at 850.474.3170 or email success@uwf.edu.

 Overall ASP Learning Outcomes & Competencies